Basic security setup for startups

 - Hosted IDPs: MS AD, Simple AD, open-source LDAP services, etc.

-The choice will have a significant consequence on the tools and order of tasks that need to be done.
+The choice will significantly affect the tools and order of tasks that need to be done.
 For generic cases, assume a public IDP provider.
 In most cases, the IDP tool dictates a method of implementing access control policies, but if not, you need to choose it across RBAC/GBAC/ABAC or others.

-The next step is creating a plan of environments, doing network planning and a network map.
+The next step is creating a plan of environments, network planning, and a network map.

 Why it’s important?

-Network segregation is significant not only for the operations team, who will handle maintaining applications, and the DevOps team, who will care about the deployments, but also for security reasons: you will need to restrict network access and implement SIEM/SOAR systems.
+Network segregation is significant not only for the operations team, which will handle maintaining applications, and the DevOps team, which will care about deployments but also for security reasons: You will need to restrict network access and implement SIEM/SOAR systems.
 Without wise network planning, these systems turn into garbage.

 We will start building a closed perimeter for our product during this step.
 Only authenticated and authorized users should have access to it.

-Therefore, it’s time to pick out public/private/closed subnets per environment, ranges for tunnels, if applicable, and VPN subnet.
+Therefore, it’s time to pick out public/private/closed subnets per environment, ranges for tunnels, if applicable, and a VPN subnet.
 We also need to deploy a VPN server and configure it to use our IDP as a source of truth.
-At this stage only, we are ready to start the development of MVP.
+At this stage only, we are ready to start developing the MVP.

 POC/MVP/Demo stage:

 The application deployment is done in subnets based on its logic.
-However, the build/deploy engine is unable to reach orchestration or database endpoints from external networks.
+However, the build/deploy engine cannot reach orchestration or database endpoints from external networks.
 There are three ways to overcome this issue:

 - Deploy the build engine with build agents inside networks